 Modern Tuscan Cooking at Il Santo Bevitore

-Caffe Cibreo (Via Andrea del Verrocchio, 5r) Most foodies in the know will already have heard of the famous Cibreo, Florence’s most renowned chef with an equally regarded restaurant.
-Directly across the street from his exceptional eatery lies his less expensive yet as good caffe, offering a its own full Tuscan menu of Cibreo’s style of cooking.
+Caffe Cibreo (Via Andrea del Verrocchio, 5r) Most foodies in the know will already have heard of the famous Fabio Picchi, Florence’s most renowned chef with an equally regarded restaurant Cibreo.
+Directly across the street from his exceptional eatery lies his less expensive yet as good caffe, offering its own full Tuscan menu of Cibreo’s style of cooking.
 Great to stop in for breakfast before or after you explore the near by market.
-But lunch and dinner prove to be a real delight and Cibreo himself can often be found on the premises.
-The antipasti that is brought to the table (along with the bread basket) is a selection of true tuscan treats.
+But lunch and dinner prove to be a real delight and Fabio Picchi himself can often be found on the premises.
+The antipasti that is brought to the table (along with the bread basket) is a selection of true Tuscan treats.
 And that is just to start!
 Not to mention everything on the menu is outstanding.
 A real feast and not to be missed.

 All reviews are honest accounts of my personal experiences.
 I was not given anything at any of the restaurants, and the establishments had no idea I was reviewing them.